Elephants, Service Learning & Safari Adventures With the Maasai

 Safari Adventures: Tanzania welcomes Gogi Abroad students with safaris featuring beautiful zebras, giraffes, and lions!
 During a weekend excursion, students will experience the raw beauty of Tanzania as we embark on a safari adventure to the Ngorongoro Crater and live with a tribe at their boma.
 By continuing to go outward, we will then discover the waterfalls near Mount Kilimanjaro and observe practices of sustainable farming in the area.

-This three week trip working with the Maasai and animals is $3,000.
 This trip includes all in-country travel, accommodations, and a variety of activities.
 As a group we will be staying together in the town of Longido at a homestay.
 Students will be sharing a room and bathroom.
 Three meals each day are provided by Nancy Francis, the owner of La-Mamaa Cafe.
 Her food is safe and delicious.
 A weekend of living at a boma (village) near the famous Ngorongoro Crater plus a weekend safari of exploring the 10-mile-wide Ngorongoro Crater.

 In-country travel: All group transportation expenses upon arriving in Tanzania are included in the cost of this program.